 Mehr Demokratie is the world’s largest direct democracy NGO.
 Its motto can be broadly summed up in the phrase »if we give up on democracy, democracy will give up on us«.
 So Mehr Demokratie campaigns, among other things, for the introduction of referenda at every level (local, regional and national); reform of the voting and parliamentary systems; the democratisation of the EU; and greater citizen participation.

-Mehr Demokratie has enjoyed some impressive successes, strikes the right note in the public conversation, and skilfully manoeuvres its way around the political arena.
+Democracy, one of the most important achievements of the 20th century, is under attack.
+For the first time ever Germany, like many other countries, has a majority that is unhappy with democracy itself – not just with politics or politicians.
+The entire world is seeing a decline in democratisation.
+Mehr Demokratie wants to reverse this trend.
+The organisation has enjoyed some impressive successes, strikes the right note in the public conversation, and skilfully manoeuvres its way around the political arena.
 We have already had a positive experience of working with Mehr Demokratie, having been involved in two of their previous projects, namely: »Selbstorganisierte europäische Bürgerinitiative gegen TTIP« (a European citizens campaign against TTIP) in 2015; and the Dutch referendum on CETA in 2016-2017.

 Open Society Foundations

 Berlin, Paris, Amsterdam